gtxll8/Project-P3-Item-Catalog/README.md

    ```
    **Gunicorn and Nginx** are only necessary if you would like to host this app on a cloud server.

- 4 - CD inside FinalProject3-Item-Catalog.
+ 4 - Issue v'agrant ssh' to connect to vagrant box then once logged in CD inside FinalProject3-Item-Catalog.
 The database is already generated : salesite.db but you can also initiate
  it running 'python database_setup.py'.

  5 - To run the app issue 'python project.py' and then check it out in your browser at http://127.0.0.1:8080